All photos courtesy of Champelli

 Before Berner created a multi-million-dollar empire with Cookies, even before Sherbinskis basked in rappers’ praises for Sherbert and Gelato, Champelli was the first hit strain to blow up the weed mecca of San Francisco's Bay Area and rock the West Coast hip-hop scene.

 If you're unfamiliar with Champelli — the man or the weed strain — you've likely still heard either mentioned in rap tracks from the late ‘90s.
-Champelli and his famous bud has been named-dropped by Memphis Bleek, Mac Dre, Beanie Sigel, fellow weed entrepreneur Berner, and even the one and only Snoop Dogg.
+Champelli and his famous bud has been name-dropped by Memphis Bleek, Mac Dre, Beanie Sigel, fellow weed entrepreneur Berner, and even the one and only Snoop Dogg.

 “I am the brand and the strain at the same time,” Champelli, whose legal name is Joseph Rutherford, told MERRY JANE during a phone call.
 “I was basically the guy who always had [the] Champelli [strain], so the streets nicknamed me Champelli.
 Here I am, this white kid with a couple of pit bulls, with a grow room in the middle of the ghetto, growing this total chronic weed.
 And nobody suspected that I was growing.”